org-emotion-researcher/DeepFace-Demonstration/README.md

 ### Run the Analysis
 - Place your video files (supported formats: `.mp4`, `.avi`, `.mov`, `.mkv`) into the `videos_to_analyse` folder.
-- Use the following command to analyze every `n`-th frame:
+- Use the following command to analyse every `n`-th frame:
   ```bash
   python main.py analysis --frame_step n
   ```